SandeR2012/explore-flask/chapters/environment.md

 ### Manually tracking dependencies

-As your project grows, you may find that certain packages listed by `pip freeze` aren’t actually needed to run the application.
+As your project grows, you may find that certain packages listed by `pip \-freeze` aren’t actually needed to run the application.
 You’ll have packages that are installed for development only. `pip freeze` doesn’t discriminate between the two, it just lists the packages that are currently installed.
 As a result, you may want to manually track your depencies as you add them.
 You can separate those packages needed to run your application and those needed to develop your application into _require_run.txt_ and _require_dev.txt_ respectively.

 ## Version control